 Moorside Academy monitors the progress of every child termly in reading, writing and maths through pupil progress meetings.
 We also monitor standards in the foundation subjects.
 Children who do not make expected progress are closely monitored and included on an intervention map.
 Teaching Assistants are planned for within classes according to their strengths and they work closely with the teachers to enable progress to be made.
-Where progress is still not made, we use personalised programmes of support and intervention, whether wave 2 or wave 3 with trained members of staff.
+Where progress is still not made, we use personalised programmes of support and intervention with trained members of staff.